pieter-degroote/UltimateKEYS-testing/README.md

 See the files **`UltimateKEYS - KBDUSX - YYYY-MM-DD.ahk`** and **`UltimateKEYS SW - KBDUSX - YYYY-MM-DD.ahk`**.

+These scripts should have the exact same functionality as the main editions, but are intended as an overlay for 'United States-International'.

 ## CE (Compact Edition) for French and English :

 See the files **`UltimateKEYS CE - YYYY-MM-DD.ahk`** and **`UltimateKEYS SW CE - YYYY-MM-DD.ahk`**.

+A test version allowing faster access to letters with a circumflex accent (â, ê, î, ô, û), at the cost of the removal of some dead keys (which is useful for French and accented English).

 ## For official releases, please see :